This website uses cookies

 INFORMATION:

-A Zoom link will be provided to registered participants only.
+A Zoom link is provided to registered participants only.
 The registration form collects the participant's consent to be recorded complying with EU-GDPR regulations.

 Participant Assignments:

-Participants will be encouraged to complete assignments for each Topic, which will be delivered to the programme organisers.
-The Assignments are not compulsory!
+Participants are encouraged to complete assignments for each Topic, which are delivered to the programme organisers.
+Assignments are not compulsory!

 Assignments for each topic will be explained and distributed to registered participants during the first session.

-Participants will be encouraged to record their progress and deliver written and/or video footage on completion of their assignment.
+Participants are encouraged to record their progress and deliver written and/or video footage on completion of their assignment.

-The produced material will be used to create short illustrative videos and three how-to toolkits, one for each topic.
+The produced material is used to create short illustrative videos and three how-to toolkits, one for each topic.

 Participants who submit material (in written or video format) consent to transfer material copyright to ICOM.
 Participants must secure permission to use images of venues, objects, and persons in any produced material.